Jackarius090/plastic-pollution/README.md

 - Effective communication
 -

-## What is the impact of your results?
+## What is the impact of this project?

 The website will soon be hosted on GitHub Pages.
 Where anyone will be able to view it and be informed of plastic pollution.